 TGm Editor: Please make changes 802.11REVme D1.0 on P4241L6 and Figure 26-13 on P4241:

-An HE STA that identifies an PSR opportunity may choose to not perform NAV update operations normally executed based on the receipt of the RXVECTOR parameter TXOP_DURATION and the Trigger frame Duration field.
-See Figure 26-13 (PSRR PPDU spatial reuse(11ax)).
-A STA that identifies an PSR opportunity may issue a PHY-CCARESET.request to ignore the associated HE TB PPDU(s) that are triggered by the Trigger frame of the PSRR PPDU and that occur within aSIFSTime + aRxPHYStartDelay + 2 × aSlotTime of the end of the last symbol on the air of the PPDU that contained the Trigger frame, provided that the value of the RXVECTOR parameter BSS_COLOR of the HE TB PPDU matches the BSS color of the PSRR PPDU.
-A STA that identifies an PSR opportunity shall not transmit an PSRT PPDU that terminates beyond the PPDU duration of the HE TB PPDU that is triggered by the Trigger frame of the PSRR PPDU.
+An HE STA that identifies an PSR opportunity may choose not to perform NAV update operations normally executed based on the receipt of the RXVECTOR parameter TXOP_DURATION and the Trigger frame Duration field.
+An OBSS STA, shown as STAOBSS-A in Figure 26-13 (PSRR PPDU spatial reuse(11ax)), that identifies an PSR opportunity to transmit a PSRT PPDU to another OBSS STA, shown as STAOBSS-B in the same figure, may issue a PHY-CCARESET.request to ignore the associated HE TB PPDU(s) that are triggered by the Trigger frame of the PSRR PPDU and that occur within aSIFSTime + aRxPHYStartDelay + 2 × aSlotTime of the end of the last symbol on the air of the PSRR PPDU, provided that the value of the RXVECTOR parameter BSS_COLOR of the HE TB PPDU matches the BSS color of the PSRR PPDU.
+An OBSS STA that identifies an PSR opportunity shall not transmit a PSRT PPDU that terminates beyond the PPDU duration of the HE TB PPDU that is triggered by the Trigger frame of the PSRR PPDU.